 With the famous name, a great welcome bonus for new players, and online bracelet events, WSOP New Jersey offers everything a player could ask for from an online poker operator

-Make your first deposit of at least $10 and get $50 in free cash you can use at cash tables or to enter tournaments.
+Make your first deposit and get up to $100 in free cash you can use at cash tables or to enter tournaments.

 Opt-in from the Promotions menu in the client.

 WSOP matches 100% of your first deposit up to $1000.
 The more you play, the more value you unlock.